dgraph-io/dgraph-docs/content/_index.md

           <path d="M11.7487 4.43995C10.6153 4.43995 9.69922 3.50395 9.69922 2.34595C9.69922 1.18795 10.6153 0.251953 11.7487 0.251953C12.882 0.251953 13.7981 1.18795 13.7981 2.34595C13.7981 3.50395 12.882 4.43995 11.7487 4.43995Z" fill="#EF265A"/></svg>
         <h2>GraphQL API</h2>
         <p>
-          Generate a GraphQL API and a graph backend from a simple GraphQL schema.
+          Generate a GraphQL API and a graph backend from your GraphQL schema.
         </p>
       </a>
     </div>